CaliStyle/humpback/README.md

 Humpback makes use of installable hooks, we call them barnacles.
 By default the included barnicles are:
   * `humpback-hook` responsible for authorization logic, includes passport
+  * `humpback-gui-hook` responsible for creating the admin data GUI

 ##Generators
 Humpback's generators override sails stock generators to create additional